anparashar/Fundus-disease-classification-feature-fusion/README.md

    https://ieee-dataport.org/open-access/retinal-fundus-multi-disease-image-dataset-rfmid

 # Execution
-Import tensorflow, keras, pickle and use colab to
-Open required notebook.
+Use colab to Open required notebook.
-Change directory path of dataset and you are goodto go!

 #steps
 Following are the steps for classification of fundus images
    1. Use Fundus_Feature_Extraction.ipynb notebook for extration of features